bevyengine/rfcs/rfcs/45-stageless.md

       - etc.
 4. It may become harder for users to understand their app at a glance.
     - Particularly understanding when commands are processed and understanding what conditions guard a system when it belongs to multiple system sets.
-    - Clear, concise error messages and graph visualization tools will become even more important than now.
+    - Clear, concise error messages and graph visualization tools will become even more important.

 ## Rationale and alternatives